hdShang/arxiv-daily/docs/cs-CL/2025-08-05/papers/250803923v2-coact-1-computer-using-agents-with-coding-as-actions.md

 ---
 layout: default
-title: CoAct-1: Computer-using Agents with Coding as Actions
+title: "CoAct-1: Computer-using Agents with Coding as Actions"
 ---

 # CoAct-1: Computer-using Agents with Coding as Actions